raduchiriac/raduchiriac.github.io/_posts/2014-10-02-socketio-angularjs-for-gestured-im.md

 For geeks, here is again the public repository:
 [github.com/raduchiriac/lightning-gestures](https://github.com/raduchiriac/lightning-gestures){:target="_blank"}

-Enjoy fast drawing shapes on the screen!
+It's of course more fun to play it with your mates, so send them this link [lightning.raduchiriac.me/](http://lightning.raduchiriac.me/){:target="_blank"} and enjoy drawing shapes on the screen!